SAP/cloud-identity-developer-guide/docs/Libraries/java/spring-ams/spring-ams.md

    property `sap.security.hybrid.xsuaa.scope-check.enabled `to be set to false.
 Authorization is carried out through `PolicyDecisionPoint` and enforced by [AMS Spring Security Expressions](#overview-of-ams-spring-security-expressions).
-However, for this mode to work, Xsuaa Scopes need to be converted into AMS policies.
+However, for this mode to work, XSUAA Scopes must be converted into authorization policies.
 This can be done with the help of [AttributesProccessor](../jakarta-ams/jakarta-ams.md#customize-attributes), but please note this conversion process is not provided by this library.

 ### Additional Information